 Wildlife sightings are not affected by the weather and therefore we even find them on overcast days.
 Eagles, ravens, seals, porpoises, Orcas (killer whales), sea lions and other wildlife are abundant at points along the routes of many of our transport routes so keep your camera and binoculars close by.We are also setup with hydrophones to listen in on whale vocalization when the opportunity presents itself.

 Both our businesses Telegraph Cove Sea Kayak Company and Discovery Orca Sea Kayaking Expeditions comply with the whale watching code to ensure that we do not disturb or alter the behavior or paths of whales in the area from Seymour Inlet to Johnstone Strait.
 We encourage folks who rent and transport with us.
 We are the practicing professionals who are on the water everyday of weeks of the summer and conduct ourselves in a manor to follow the guideline of DFO and our modified guidelines for kayakers.
 We suggest as part of your pre-trip prep that you visit the Department of Fisheries website that post the guideline in print.
 And further to that educate yourselves about the behaviours of the many marine mammals in our area.
 If you have the time visit the MERS site or take their naturalists courses pre-season.
 Happy Whale Watching!

-6. If your vessel is not in compliance with the 100 metres/300 yards approach guideline (#5), place engine in neutral and allow whales to pass.
+6. STAY CLOSE TO SHORE If your vessel is not in compliance with the 100 metres/300 yards approach guideline (#5), place engine in neutral and allow whales to pass.

-8. LIMIT your viewing time to a recommended maximum of 30 minutes.
+7. LIMIT YOUR VIEWING TIME maximum of 30 minutes.
 This will minimize the cumulative impact of many vessels and give consideration to other viewers.

 1. BE CAUTIOUS AND QUIET when around haul-outs and bird colonies, especially during breeding, nesting and pupping seasons (generally May to September).